treebeardtech/nbwrite/README.md

 ### Debugging with Phoenix

 This is an Alpha stage product, and we encourage you to investigate and report bugs

+You will need to install the 'tracing' extra `pip install 'nbwrite[tracing]'`

 For any errors occurring during the main generation process, it's possible to view traces using Phoenix.